What is ERCP (Endoscopic Retrograde Cholangio-Pancreatography)?

 In patients with suspected or known pancreatic disease, ERCP will help determine the need for surgery or the best type of surgical procedure to be performed.
 Occasionally, pancreatic stones can be removed by ERCP.

 Your current medications may need to be adjusted or avoided.
 Most medications can be continued as usual.
-Medication use such as aspirin, Vitamin E, non-steroidal anti-inflammatories, blood thinners and insulin should be discussed with your surgeon prior to the examination as well as any other medication you might be taking.
-It is therefore best to inform your surgeon of any allergies to medications, iodine, or shellfish.
-It is essential that you alert your surgeon if you require antibiotics prior to undergoing dental procedures, since you may also require antibiotics prior to ERCP.
+Medication use such as aspirin, Vitamin E, non-steroidal anti-inflammatories, blood thinners and insulin should be discussed with your physician prior to the examination as well as any other medication you might be taking.
+It is therefore best to inform your physician of any allergies to medications, iodine, or shellfish.
+It is essential that you alert your physician if you require antibiotics prior to undergoing dental procedures, since you may also require antibiotics prior to ERCP.

-Also, if you have any major diseases, such as heart or lung disease that may require special attention during the procedure, discuss this with your surgeon.
+Also, if you have any major diseases, such as heart or lung disease that may require special attention during the procedure, discuss this with your physician.

 To make the examination comfortable, you will be sedated during the procedure, and, therefore, you will need someone to drive you home afterward.
 Sedatives will affect your judgment and reflexes for the rest of the day, so you should not drive or operate machinery until the next day.